fabiocosta0305/StackEditFiles/Jiminy Cricket/Jiminy Cricket - Sea Support Line II.md

 _"Talked with Andrew, and this will be all_ pro bono. _Besides, some of the most exclusive costumes he does for capes all around are replicated by cosplayers, and maybe you can be a spearhead for a new product line for cosplayers that want the best.
 Obviously not so complete: cosplayers doesn't have to deal with supervillains on regular basis.
 Let us think on darker, velvety colors.
 This could emphasis the hair and face, and add on the mystery.
 Otherwise, I believe we can start on your basic design, a Victorian suit, and go from this.
 Andrew has already some designs, let us see if there's something you like."_ said The Harlequin, while Andrew came with a small binder.

-Jiminy knew that Andrew was the Gianni Versacce for cpaes: only the _creme-de-la-creme_ had access for his designs.
+Jiminy knew that Andrew was the Gianni Versacce for capes: only the _creme-de-la-creme_ had access for his designs.
 So, he thought, Disney would already know about him and partner.

 _"I believe that Andrew worked with Disney in the past, for some redesing on the Disney Park princess' design.
 And looks like they asked also for a more casual redesign for Mickey, but this is all under nondisclosure agreements."_ said The Harlequin, nonchalantly, like it was just a small fact _"Let us see..."_